BenPali/tosync/README.md

 ## TODO
 - Fetch subtitles automatically from an API source rather than uploading them manually
 - Fix minor issues related to video player
+- Vulnerability analysis and patching for uploads and torrents
+- Sanitize text inputs

 ## Legal Notice